flows-network/github-pr-summary/README.md

 * The code review comment is updated automatically every time a new commit is pushed to this PR.
 * A new code review could be triggered when someone says a magic *trigger phrase* in the PR's comments section.
 The default trigger phrase is "flows summarize".

-## Deploy your own code review bot in 3 simple steps
+## Deploy your own code review bot in 2 simple steps

 1. Create a bot from a template
-2. Add your OpenAI API key
-3. Configure the bot to review PRs on a specified GitHub repo
+2. Configure the bot to review PRs on a specified GitHub repo

 ### 0 Prerequisites

-You will need to bring your own [OpenAI API key](https://openai.com/blog/openai-api).
-If you do not already have one, [sign up here](https://platform.openai.com/signup).

 You will also need to sign into [flows.network](https://flows.network/) from your GitHub account.
 It is free.